-- Don't be afraid to have a joke with your audience, if you can make them smile now, they'll be more forgiving if you make a mistake later.
+- Don't be afraid to joke with your audience.
+If you can make them smile now, they'll be more forgiving if you make a mistake later.

-- Always warn players what game you're about to play - "we're looking for the line on the pink ticket, looking for the full house, etc." and also warn the players you're about to start calling too, "if we're ready, we're looking for the next number which is ... "
+- Always warn players what game you're about to play—"We're looking for the line on the pink ticket, looking for the full house, etc."—and also warn the players you're about to start calling, too.
+For example, "If we're ready, we're looking for the next number, which is ... "

-- Breath slowly and steadily.
+- Breathe slowly and steadily.
 Try to keep a simple rhythm in your speed of calling.